tbidne/shrun/documentation/faq.md

 >     ```
 >
 >   the commands will be indexed as `cmd1` `cmd2` `cmd3` `cmd4` `cmd5`.
 Hence
->   `--command-graph` indices need to be given in terms of the actual command,
+>   `--edges` indices need to be given in terms of the actual command,
 >   not any aliases.
 >
 > - Dependencies must be "well-behaved" e.g. all vertices must exist, be